Circles of latitude between the 35th parallel north and the 40th parallel north: Korea

-Japan had ruled the Korean Peninsula between 1910 and 1945.
-When Japan surrendered in August 1945, the 38th parallel was established as the boundary between Soviet and American occupation zones.
+From 1910 to 1945, Korea was ruled by the Empire of Japan as a colony.
+On 11 August 1945, as World War II drew to a close, U.S. military officials in Washington "chose an invisible line across Korea, the 38th Parallel, for dividing the former Japanese colony into Soviet and American zones, north and south.”
+After Japan surrendered in August 1945, the 38th parallel was established as the boundary between Soviet and American occupation zones, marking the beginning of Soviet and American command of what is known today as North and South Korea, respectively.
 This parallel divided the Korean peninsula roughly in the middle.
 In 1948, this parallel became the boundary between the Democratic People's Republic of Korea (North Korea) and the Republic of Korea (South Korea), both of which claim to be the government of the whole of Korea.

 On 25 June 1950, after a series of cross-border raids and gunfire from both the Northern and the Southern sides, the North Korean Army crossed the 38th parallel and invaded South Korea.
-This sparked United Nations Security Council Resolution 82 which called for the North to return its troops to behind the 38th parallel, commencing the Korean War with United Nations troops (mostly American) helping South Korean troops to defend South Korea.
+This sparked UN Security Council Resolution 82 which called for the North to return its troops to behind the 38th parallel, commencing the Korean War with United Nations troops (mostly American) — the United Nations Command — helping South Korean troops to defend South Korea from “Communist aggression".

 After the Armistice agreement was signed on July 27, 1953, a new line was established to separate North Korea and South Korea.
-This Military Demarcation Line is surrounded by a Demilitarized Zone.
+This Military Demarcation Line is surrounded by a Demilitarized Zone (DMZ).
 The demarcation line crosses the 38th parallel, from the southwest to the northeast.